HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 ## Prerequisite

-HCL DAM CF181 or higher should be installed and configured for the HCL DX (HCL DX) 9.5 Container Release update, following these instructions in the [Install the HCL DX 9.5 Container components](../../index.md) topic.
+HCL DAM CF181 or higher should be installed and configured for the HCL Digital Experience (HCL DX) 9.5 Container Release update, following these instructions in the [Install the HCL DX 9.5 Container components](../../index.md) topic.

 ## Viewing supported file formats